Suicide attack: Islam and related religions

-Recent emergence of suicide attacks by Muslims
+Recent perpetration of suicide attacks by Muslims

 Sunni Muslims were possibly the last major branch of the Abrahamic religions to resort to overt suicide attacks.

 Islamic suicide bombing is a fairly recent phenomenon.
 It was absent from the 1979–1989 Afghan jihad against the Soviet Union, an asymmetrical war where the mujahideen fought Soviet warplanes, helicopters and tanks primarily with light weapons.

 According to author Sadakat Kadri, "the very idea that Muslims might blow themselves up for God was unheard of before 1983, and it was not until the early 1990s that anyone anywhere had tried to justify killing innocent Muslims who were not on a battlefield".
 After 1983, the process was limited among Muslims to Hezbollah and other Lebanese Shia factions for more than a decade.

 Since then, according to Noah Feldman, videotaped pre-confession of faith by attackers known as the "vocabulary of martyrdom and sacrifice" have become part of "Islamic cultural consciousness" and these confessions are "instantly recognizable" to Muslims.
 The tactic has spread through the Muslim world "with astonishing speed and on a surprising course".

 "First the targets were American soldiers, then mostly Israelis, including women and children.
 From Lebanon and Israel, the technique of suicide bombing moved to Iraq, where the targets have included mosques and shrines, and the intended victims have mostly been Shia Iraqis. ...
 [In] Afghanistan, ... both the perpetrators and the targets are orthodox Sunni Muslims.
 Not long ago, a bombing in Lashkar Gah, the capital of Helmand Province, killed Muslims, including women, who were applying to go on pilgrimage to Mecca.
 Overall, the trend is definitively in the direction of Muslim-on-Muslim violence.
 By a conservative accounting, more than three times as many Iraqis have been killed by suicide bombings in just three years (2003–6) as have Israelis in ten (from 1996 to 2006).
 Suicide bombing has become the archetype of Muslim violence;– not just to Westerners but also to Muslims themselves".